 What are right hand rings?

 The best thing about right finger rings is that there are no rules.
 Some women choose to indulge in a diamond solitaire while others opt for a flamboyant cocktail ring or a jewel set with their birthstone.
-For October babies, the attention-grabbing opal rings by Australian designer Margot McKinney or US-based jeweller Alex Soldier, below, fit the bill perfectly.
+For June babies, the attention-grabbing pearls rings (top) by Australian designer Margot McKinney fit the bill perfectly.
+Or follow Beyoncé's lead to the letter and wear a massive butterfly on your finger.
+Read more here.
+The singer recently donated the ring to Victoria & Albert Museum in London where you can see it on display in the jewellery gallery.

 While the term ‘right hand ring’ is a relatively new one, the idea of wearing a ring on the right hand to signify a woman’s economic independence has its roots in the original cocktail rings of the 1920s.
 As the prohibition movement swept across America, women partaking in the underground drinking scene would don brightly coloured, oversized rings that they had purchased with their own money.